wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory9.png" width="90%"></p>

-This moment adjustment is kind of tricky.
+This moment adjustment is tricky.
 Firstly, the $Pe$ moment adjustment is almost always subtracted from the applied moment (try checking equilibrium yourself if you are not convinced).
 In other words, this $Pe$ moment most likely acts in the opposite direction.
 Secondly, I am not sure if this adjustment always make sense because I've seen situations where the $Pe$ moment is actually larger than the unbalanced moment.
-Lastly, for those trying to implement this programmatically, be careful because I am 99% sure there is a right-hand rule sign flip for $M_{sc,x}$ (hence the subtraction in the first formula).
+Lastly, for users trying to implement this programmatically, be careful because I am 99% sure there is a right-hand rule sign flip for $M_{sc,x}$ (hence the subtraction in the first formula).

 If you are doing punching shear calculations by hand, I highly recommend drawing the free-body diagrams (FBD) to avoid sign errors.
 Furthermore, you can consider additional load sources such as cladding on the slab edge.
 Below is an example.

 <p align="center"><img src="./doc/theory13.png" width="50%"></p>

 > [!NOTE]
 > Wthisj expects the applied forces `Vz, Mx, My` provided by the user to be already adjusted!
-Whatever load patterns you have, please perform the necessary calculations to get the forces with respect to the shear perimeter centroid.
+Whatever load patterns you have, please perform the necessary calculations to get the forces with respect to the shear section centroid.
 To enable eccentric moment adjustment, simply set the `consider_ecc` argument in `PunchingShearSection.solve()` to True.
 Note this argument is set to False by default because it can occasionally give weird results especially at corner columns or perimeter with stud rails.

-**Nuance #6: What Happens At Corner Columns Where Principal Axes Are Skewed?**
+**Nuance #6: What Happens At Corner Columns With Skewed Principal Axes?**

-In order for the flexural formulas to be applicable, the sections MUST be in its principal orientation.
-An alternative perspective is to say that the applied moment vector **M**, must be resolved into components of the principal axes.
+In order for the flexural formulas - and by extension the ACI 318 punching formula - to be applicable, the sections MUST be in its principal orientation.
+An alternative perspective is to say that the applied moment vector **M** must be resolved into components of the principal axes.

 $$\sigma =M_xc_y/I_x +M_y c_x / I_y \Rightarrow \mbox{ this formula is only applicable if } I_{xy}=0$$

-For most symmetrical geometries, the principal axes is simply the horizontal (X) and vertical (Y) axes.
+For most symmetrical geometries, the principal axes is simply the horizontal (X) and vertical (Y) axes and no rotation is needed.
 However, there are sections - such as an L shape - that have slanted principal axes.
 This is sometimes referred to as **unsymmetric bending**.
-In short, the flexure formulas - and thus the punching shear stress formula as well - can only guarantee equilibrium when applied with respect to the principal axes.
+In short, a section under unsymmetric bending can only guarantee equilibrium when the bi-axial moment is applied with respect to the principal axes.

 In the figure below, I have a corner column subjected to the exact same loading condition.

 <p align="center"><img src="./doc/theory14.png" width="100%"></p>

 On the left, we apply moment about the non-principal Y axes.
 Notice how the entire right face of the column has the same stress.
 This makes sense as those fibers have the same $c_x$ distance.
 Unfortunately, the resulting stress field is NOT in equilibrium.
 On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about these rotated local axes.
 Notice how much higher the the shear stress is!

+To check if a critical shear section is in its principal orientation, first calculate its product moment of inertia, then calculate the necessary rotation required to get to the principal orientation:

+$$I_{xy}=\int xy dA = d\sum[\frac{L}{6}(2x_1y_1 +x_1y_2 + x_2y_1 + 2x_2y_2)]$$

+$$\theta_p = \frac{1}{2} \times \arctan{(\frac{2I_{xy}}{I_x - I_y})}$$

+A shear section is in its principal orientation if $I_{xy}$ is equal to 0, in which case $\theta_p$ will be 0 rad as well.

 > [!NOTE]
-> wthisj is able to automatically rotate local axes to principal orientation, simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
+> wthisj will automatically rotate local axes to principal orientation.
+Simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
 In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement programmatically.

-**Nuance #7: What Happens When Shear Reinforcements (Stud Rails) Are Added?**
+**Nuance #7: What Happens When We Add Stud Rails?**

-The addition of stud rails (shear reinforcements), expands the shear perimeter into a polygon.
-An illustration is provided below.
+The addition of shear reinforcements (stud rails) drastically increases a section's shear capacity.
+However, in addition to verifying the adequacy of the shear perimeter we've talked about thus far, we must also check a second unreinforced perimeter in the shape of a polygon.
+See figure below for an illustration.

 <p align="center"><img src="./doc/theory15.png" width="100%"></p>

+This brings us to some very important questions.
+How do we calculate $J_c$ for a slanted surface?
+Is it a "flange" or a "web" area?
+Do I include $I_x$, $I_y$, or $Ad^2$?
+What if there are openings?
+What if I need to rotate the geometry first to its principal orientation?
+The complexity can get out-of-hand quickly and fall outside of what's reasonable to do by hand.
+Hence why I made this python package.